Why You Need Sun Protection Even on a Cloudy Day

 How much UV exposure you receive from the sun depends on several factors, and you should practice good sun protection habits any time you’ll be going outside.

 According to the Skin Cancer Foundation, you should use a broad spectrum sunscreen to protect your skin from both UVA and UVB rays.
 Put it on at least 15 minutes before you go outside and reapply every couple of hours.
 Reapply more often if you’re swimming or sweating a lot.

 Don’t forget about your lips, which also need sun protection.
 Use a lip balm formulated with sun protection and be sure to bring it along when you’re going outdoors.

 It’s never too soon or too late to start taking better care of your skin, and there are ways to improve the way it looks and feels.
-Whether you want to treat damage from past sun exposure or protect your skin from future damage contact Georgia Dermatology Partners, PC today.
+Whether you want to treat damage from past sun exposure or protect your skin from future damage contact Georgia Dermatology Partners today.
 Our expert team can offer advice on keeping your skin healthy during all your outdoor activities.